Milford 12 and

 All Recovery meetings are facilitated by a peer support specialist and are supportive of all pathways to recovery.
 Individuals with addictions of any kind are welcome to attend.

 Find an All Recovery Meeting

-The nearest All Recovery meetings to ARCNH are located in Manchester at the Hope for New Hampshire Recovery Center and in Nashua at Revive Recovery Center.
+The nearest All Recovery meetings to ARCNH are located in Manchester at the Hope for New Hampshire Recovery Center.